Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 Meals at Thanda are crafted using fresh, local produce including herbs from the island garden, home-made coconut milk for curries, and even home-made ice creams and sorbets for a post-dinner treat.
 Super fresh seafood features highly on the menu, alongside spicy Swahili flavours and there's a pizza oven on the island for low-key or family friendly dinners.
 If the occasion warrants a more special dining experience, romantic meals on the beach, under the starry African sky are also easily arranged.

 If you can tear yourselves away from the diving, there are plenty of other water based activities to enjoy on Thanda Island.
-These include snorkelling, deep sea fishing, swimming with whale sharks (again, October to February), nesting turtle spotting, paddle boarding, kayaking and jet skiing.
-For land based pursuits, tennis courts, beach volleyball nets, a yoga sala and, of course, the gorgeous beaches, mean all the family are well catered for.
+These include snorkelling, deep sea fishing, swimming with whale sharks (again, October to February), paddle boarding, kayaking and jet skiing.
+For land based pursuits, a tennis courts, beach volleyball nets, a yoga sala and, of course, the gorgeous beaches, mean all the family are well catered for.

 Why we love it

-Diving or snorkelling in such proximity to whale sharks is not only an incredibly special experience but it also contributes to the conservation of these gentle giants via a brilliant citizen science programme.
+Snorkelling in such proximity to whale sharks is not only an incredibly special experience but it also contributes to the conservation of these gentle giants via a brilliant citizen science programme.
 Essentially, upload your photos and help biologists track the behaviour of individual whale sharks as a result.

 India, Original Diver